Skip to content

 Optimizer SGD (stochastic gradient descent), Adam (see torch.optim for more options)

-Below is an example of very simple NN in PyTorch:
+Below is an example of a very simple NN in PyTorch, without any activation function:

 from torch import nn